 They key learning from Joe’s case study in his opinion is that the company that he was involved with is actually creating less content than it was before, but that they are more focussed.
 He believes that sometimes you have to simplify and go small and work where you can be the leading expert in something, instead of just throwing massive amounts of content out there.

-If you want to read more from my guests then try out the following:
+If you want to read more about Demand Generation from my guests then try out the following:

 - Carlos’ book – Driving Demand: Transforming B2B Marketing to Meet the Needs of the Modern Buyer

 - Joe’s book – Content Inc.: How Entrepreneurs Use Content to Build Massive Audiences and Create Radically Successful Businesses